 Inside the Norte NUTS2 region there are 8 sub-regions (NUTS3), from which the A. M. Porto and Tâmega e Sousa can be highlighted, due to the more aggressive drying (in %), projected to occur during 2071-2100 under RCP8.5, peaking, on average, slightly below -20%.
 The three northwesternmost sub-regions Alto Minho, Cávado and Ave, although projected to become relatively less dry than the aforementioned ones (between -15% and -20%), comprehend the greatest absolute expected changes in annual mean total precipitation (due to the higher mean accumulated values, surpassing 2000 mm per year; Figure A16 in Supplementary Material), of approximately -400 mm, with members of the EURO-CORDEX ensemble projecting changes as extreme as -700 mm (Figure A17 in Supplementary Material).
-The projections for the annual mean total accumulated precipitation in the main drainage basins of these sub-regions, in Figure 5.22 and Figures A18 and A19 in Supplementary Material, being the major projected losses in precipitation observed for the Lima River basin, of approximately -20% (-450 mm) in Figure 5.22 (Figure A19 in Supplementary Material).
+The projections for the annual mean total accumulated precipitation in the main drainage basins of these sub-regions, in Figure 5.22 and Figures A18 and A19 in Supplementary Material are in agreement with the results from Figure 5.21 and Figures A16 and A17 in Supplementary Material, being the major projected losses in precipitation observed for the Lima River basin, of approximately -20% (-450 mm) in Figure 5.22 (Figure A19 in Supplementary Material).

-Moving south, the overall annual mean total accumulated precipitation along the 8 NUTS3 sub-regions of the NUTS2 Centro region tends to decrease, however, the impact of climate change on its values has a tendency to increase, especially considering the RCP4.5 and RCP8.5 scenarios.
+Moving south, the overall annual mean total accumulated precipitation along the 8 NUTS3 sub-regions of the NUTS2 Centro region tends to decrease, however, the impact of climate change on its values tends to increase, especially considering the RCP4.5 and RCP8.5 scenarios.
 The Região de Coimbra, Beira Baixa, Região de Leiria, Médio Tejo and Oeste sub-regions show projected decreases of approximately -10% (-25%) for the RCP4.5 (RCP8.5) during 2071-2100 (Figure 5.21), corresponding to absolute changes of between -100 mm and -150 mm (-200 mm and -300 mm; Figure A17 in Supplementary Material).
 Across the drainage basins associated to these sub-regions, the ones projected to become more affected by the drying conditions are the Lis e RC, Ribeiras do Oeste and Tejo ones, for which the projections are similar to the aforementioned ones (Figure 5.22 and Figure A19 in Supplementary Material).